 In addition to adhering to all posted speed limits, be mindful of areas dangerous for pedestrians and slow down accordingly.
 Penalties for driving at speeds that endanger pedestrians are $90 to $500, plus one point.

 If the light is red, do not enter the crosswalk or roadway.
 Doing so may result in a $90 to $500 fine.

 You must obey the pedestrian crossing signal.

-If the crossing signal shows a solid “don’t walk” sign or an upraised hand, you must stay out of the road, even if there is no traffic present.
+If the crossing signal shows a red upraised hand or a solid “don’t walk” sign, you must stay out of the road and not try to cross, even if there is no traffic present.
 Ignoring the crossing signal may result in a $50 to $500 fine.

 When not at a crosswalk, always give cars the right of way.